How to Use a Pool Valve Actuator

 • Pool valve actuators can be manual or automated.
 Automated valves are digitally controlled with a control box.

-• There are several types of pool valve actuators with various features and purposes: quarter-turn pneumatic and hydraulic, multi-turn pneumatic and hydraulic, multi-turn electric, quarter-turn electric, manual, jandy valve, intermatic valve, and goldline valve.
+• There are several types of pool valve actuators with various features and purposes: quarter-turn pneumatic and hydraulic, multi-turn pneumatic and hydraulic, multi-turn electric, quarter-turn electric, and manual.

 • Always disconnect the supply air or voltage before performing any disassembly or maintenance on your pool valve actuator.